 4. Help organize a film screening in your area.
 E-mail Peter at firstname.lastname@example.org if you're interested in helping to organize a film screening like "Lords of Nature" or "Call of Life".

 5. Help table at different events in the region.
 Tabling is one of the most active way to help wolves.
 You'll be able to get out with SWEC staff and talk to members of the public about the importance of Mexican wolves and get petitions signed, phone calls made, and other actions to help save the lobo!
 Contact Peter at email@example.com to find out more!

 7. Support our work by making a donation today.

 Feel free to adapt these talking points for the above actions.

 - Mexican wolves are top predators and play an important role in maintaining the balance of nature in Southwestern ecosystems.

-- There were only 58 Mexican wolves in the wild at the end of 2011, making it one of the most endangered animals on earth.
+- As of the last official count at the end of 2014, there are only 109 Mexican wolves in the wild, making it the most endangered wolf sub-species on Earth.
 Immediate action is needed to prevent the extinction of the Mexican wolf in the wild for a second time.